Which undergraduate courses do I need to take to be prepared and more competitive for law school?

-LSAT registration can be completed on the Law School Admission Council's (LSAC) website .
+LSAT registration can be completed on the Law School Admission Council's (LSAC) website.
 You will need to create an LSAC.org account.
-The exam is offered four (4) times a year: June, October, December, and February.
+The exam is offered six (6) times a year: June, July, September, November, January, and March.
 Your score is active for five years with LSAC.

 How does your Admissions Committee evaluate multiple LSAT scores?

 Individual scores as well as the average are included in the CAS report from LSAC and available to the admissions committee during the review process.
 The ABA requires that law schools submit the highest score for reporting purposes and the admissions committee will focus on the highest score when reviewing applications for admission.
 The range of the scores for the LSAT is 120 to 180.
 Our median is 158.

 If I decide to apply and complete my file early in the admission cycle, will this increase my changes of admission?